neurosnap/erock.io/content/blog/redux-saga-style-guide.md/index.md

 - https://redux.js.org/style-guide/style-guide#model-actions-as-events-not-setters

-This one I kind of agree with.
-In a perfect world, I agree with this recommendation because it does make the event log easier to read.
-It will also make time travel debugging -- something I don't find useful -- easier to perform because there would theoretically be fewer actions dispatched and they are more traceable to find what triggered them.
+Theoretically I agree with this one because it does make the event log easier to read.
+It will also make time travel debugging -- something I don't find useful -- easier to perform because there would be fewer actions dispatched and they are more traceable to find what triggered them.

 However, in practice, I take a hybrid approach.
 When actions are being dispatched from react, use events.
 When actions are dispatched from sagas (effects), use setters.
-This will make an action traceable (find the source of where the action was called) and reducers being maintainable, composable, and generic containers of data.
-This is how I view reducers.
-Reducers don't hold logic, they are a database table.
+This will make an action traceable (find the source of where the action was called) and reducers become generic containers of data that are maintainable, composable.
+This is how I view reducers: they don't hold logic, they are a database table.

 Thinking of reducer slices as database tables provides clarity and consistency